 - (1) Entry of Default Judgment.
 If, within 60 days from the notice of a parking citation (or other counting date prescribed by this Chapter), the vehicle's registered owner or other interested party fails to exercise any of the options prescribed in SLR 17.015, or if a party who has requested a trial fails to appear at the scheduled date and time, the court may immediately enter a judgment of conviction by default against the recipient in an amount determined in accordance with SLR 17.905.
-Thereafter, the court may assess additional late fees, administrative fees and collection fees, as permitted by law, until the balance due is paid in full. - (2) Motion to Set Aside Default Judgment. - (a) A person against whom a default judgment has been entered may file a motion with the court requesting that the judgment be set aside.
-Any written correspondence submitted to the court requesting that an existing default judgment be voided or revised will be treated as a motion to set aside the default conviction.

-- (b) Any motion to set aside a default judgment must be filed within a reasonable time after entry of judgment.
-The motion must be in writing and be accompanied by payment of the full amount due, including all accrued fees.
-Payment may be waived, in whole or in part, on a showing satisfactory to a judicial officer that the person is indigent.
-A motion to set aside a default judgment filed more than one year after entry of judgment shall not be granted unless a judicial officer determines that good cause for the delay has been shown. - (c) Any motion to set aside a default judgment and accompanying declaration or affidavit must provide facts establishing mistake, inadvertence, surprise or excusable neglect as those terms are used in ORCP 71. - (d) The judicial officer's ruling on a motion to set aside a default judgment may include (i) reducing the original bail (with or without setting aside the underlying judgment), (ii) setting the matter for trial in accordance with this Chapter, (iii) accepting a plea of guilty or no contest and assessing a new bail in accordance with SLR 17.905, or (iv) dismissing the case in accordance with SLR 17.025.
+Thereafter, the court may assess additional late fees, administrative fees and collection fees, as permitted by law, until the balance due is paid in full. - (2) Motion to Set Aside Default Judgment. - (a) A person against whom a default judgment has been entered, or another individual willing to accept responsibility for the case, may file a motion with the court requesting that the judgment be set aside.
+Any written correspondence submitted to the court requesting that an existing default judgment be voided or revised will be treated as a motion to set aside the default conviction. - (b) Any motion to set aside a default judgment must be filed within a reasonable time after entry of judgment.
+The motion must be in writing.
+The motion to set aside a default judgment MUST include: - (i) Citation or case number; AND - (ii) Signature; AND - (iii) Motion to set aside a default judgment. - (c) A motion to set aside a default judgment (see list of requirements above) filed more than one year after entry of judgment shall not be granted unless a judicial officer determines that good cause for the delay has been shown. - (d) Any motion to set aside a default judgment and accompanying declaration or affidavit must provide facts establishing mistake, inadvertence, surprise or excusable neglect as those terms are used in ORCP 71.

-17.905 ASSESSMENT OF BAIL
+17.905 ASSESSMENT OF FINE

-On a finding of guilty for a parking violation, after consideration of a mail plea, after trial or by default, a judicial officer may assess a bail in any amount permitted by the legal authority under which the parking citation was issued.
-Alternatively, the judicial officer may impose no bail and enter a sentence of discharge, except as prohibited by statute.
-In the event the judicial officer imposes bail in excess of the amount indicated on the parking citation, the court shall schedule a hearing upon request of recipient, to permit the recipient to show cause, if any, why the excess bail should not be imposed.
+On a finding of guilty for a parking violation, after consideration of a mail plea, after trial or by default, a judicial officer may assess a fine in any amount permitted by the legal authority under which the parking citation was issued.
+Alternatively, the judicial officer may impose no fine and enter a sentence of discharge, except as prohibited by statute.
+In the event the judicial officer imposes fine in excess of the amount indicated on the parking citation, the court shall schedule a hearing upon request of recipient, to permit the recipient to show cause, if any, why the excess fine should not be imposed.

-17.915 PAYMENT OF BAIL
+17.915 PAYMENT OF FINE

-- (1) If payment of any bail was deferred or waived prior to entry of judgment or if the amount of bail deposited is less than the fine assessed in the judgment, the bail fine or remaining amount of the fine shall be due 30 days after entry of judgment.
-Thereafter, the court may assess additional late fees, administrative fees and collection fees, as permitted by law, until the balance due is paid in full. - (2) If the amount of bail deposited is greater than the fine assessed in the judgment, the excess will be refunded to the party who paid the bail.
+- (1) If payment of any fine was deferred or waived prior to entry of judgment or if the amount deposited is less than the fine assessed in the judgment, the fine or remaining amount of the fine shall be due 30 days after entry of judgment.
+Thereafter, the court may assess additional late fees, administrative fees and collection fees, as permitted by law, until the balance due is paid in full. - (2) If the amount deposited is greater than the fine assessed in the judgment, the excess will be refunded to the party who paid the fine.